Rearrangement groups of fractals: Limit Spaces and Rearrangements

 Each cell $C(e)$ has either one or two \newword{boundary points}, namely the gluing vertices that are the endpoints of the edge~$e$.
 The complement of the boundary points is the \newword{interior} of the cell, which may or may not be the same as the topological interior.
 Note that each cell $C(e)$ is compact, being the image of the compact set~$\Omega(e)$.

 The cells of $X$ have the structure of a rooted tree under inclusion, corresponding to the tree of edges under the prefix relation.
 Specifically, $C(e) \supseteq C(e')$ whenever $e$ is a prefix of~$e'$, and $C(e)$ and $C(e')$ have disjoint interiors if neither $e$ nor $e'$ is a prefix of the other (see Proposition~\ref{prop:contain}.)
-The root of this tree corresponds to the empty sequence, which does not have an associated cell.
+The root of the tree of cells is the whole space~$X$, which corresponds to the empty sequence in the tree of edges.
+Note that $X$ is not itself a cell unless the base graph has only one edge.

 There is a \newword{canonical homeomorphism} between any two cells of the same type.
 More precisely, let $C(e)$ and $C(e')$ be cells of~$X$, where $e$ and $e'$ are either both loops or both not loops, and define a homeomorphism $\Phi\colon \Omega(e)\to\Omega(e')$ by